-We believe that research oriented doctoral training programs, internship programs, and postdoctoral fellowship programs in psychology currently represent an important mechanism through which evidence based behavioral practices are disseminated.
-However, many of these programs, including our own, specialize in training individuals who seek to become academic psychologists rather than full-time practitioners.
-Thus, our Practice and Dissemination Curriculum is designed to foster broader dissemination and implementation of evidence based behavioral treatments by these programs.
+We believe that research oriented doctoral training programs, internship programs, and postdoctoral fellowship programs in psychology currently represent an important mechanism through which evidence-based behavioral practices are disseminated.
+However, many of these programs, including our own Training Program, specialize in training individuals who seek to become academic psychologists rather than full-time practitioners.
+Thus, our Practice and Dissemination Curriculum is designed to foster broader dissemination and implementation of evidence-based behavioral treatments by these programs.

-The UMMC Training Program offers a series of seminars that cover a broad range of topics, including professional development, grant writing (See Research Opportunities below for more information), assessment and treatment approaches with specific populations, neuropsychology, psychopharmacology, research methodology, legal and ethical issues, cultural diversity, and supervision.
+The UMMC Training Program offers a series of didactic seminars that cover a broad range of topics, including professional development, grant writing (See Research Opportunities below for more information), assessment and treatment approaches with specific populations, neuropsychology, psychopharmacology, research methodology, legal and ethical issues, cultural diversity, and supervision.
 Psychology interns attend the UMMC Department of Psychiatry and Human Behavior grand rounds approximately every other week, which includes medical students, psychiatry residents and fellows, as well as faculty from psychology, psychiatry, and neurobiology and behavior research.
-A Research Rounds/Case Presentation series is presented by interns and post docs.
+A Research Rounds/Case Presentation series is presented by psychology interns and post docs.
 Interns are expected to present a job talk during the fall and a clinical case in the spring to psychology interns and post docs, psychiatry residents and fellows, and department faculty.
 More information regarding the interdisciplinary education programming in the department can be found here: https://www.umc.edu/Psychiatry/Curriculum.
-Finally, many other seminars, rounds and informal presentations offered by other departments are open to our trainees.
+Finally, many other seminars, grand rounds and informal presentations offered by other departments are open to our trainees.
 Due to the COVID-19 pandemic many of the departmental presentations and seminars are being conducted virtually.

 The UMMC Psychology Internship Training Program has a strong reputation for providing excellent professional development seminars aimed at psychology interns who intend to have an academic/research career.
-The professional development seminars include topics that range from negotiating salaries and start up packages to purchasing one's first house to work/life balance.
+The professional development seminars include topics that range from negotiating salaries and start up packages to financial planning to work/life balance.